HIIT/Ledapy/README.md

 # Ledapy

-Ledapy is an port of Ledalab (www.ledalab.de) for Python.
-It is a simplified port and does not provide a GUI.
-However, it is suitable for headless processing, or integration with [MIDAS](http://github.com/bwrc/midas/).
+Ledapy is a minimal port of Ledalab (www.ledalab.de) for Python.
+It runs in the command line and does not provide a GUI.
+However, it is suitable for integration with other packages, including [MIDAS](http://github.com/bwrc/midas/).

 ## Prerequisites